roselandroche/roselandroche/README.md

 ## Hi, I'm Rose!  👋
 ### :woman: Pronouns: She, Her

 I am a Full Stack Web Developer based out of Vancouver, British Columbia.
 I have an A.A. in Criminal Justice and a B.A. in Music, but decided to move into computer programming in order to channel my creativity, and also my analytical characteristics, into my career.
-Since then I have successfully completed the Full Stack Web Development and Computer Science track with Lambda School.
+Since then I have successfully completed the Full Stack Web Development with Lambda School and been fully endorsed.

 ### :computer: Currently I am:

-- Working towards becoming fully endorsed by Lambda School

 - Expanding my professional network